-Kasey Jones is a data scientist with over four years of experience solving client problems using data analysis techniques in R and Python.
-He applies predictive modeling, simulation techniques, text analysis, and machine learning to produce impactful solutions.
+Kasey Jones is a Research Data Scientist with over six years of experience solving client problems using data analysis techniques in Python and R. He applies predictive modeling, simulation, text analysis, and machine learning to produce impactful solutions.

-Before joining RTI, Mr. Jones worked as an analytical consultant in Washington, DC, for two years.
-He was the project lead and main programmer for an application that tracks undocumented immigrants through the United States.
-The application was presented to the Secretary of the Department of Homeland Security and is being used at the Office of Immigration Statistics.
+Before joining RTI, Mr. Jones worked as an analytical consultant in Washington, D.C., for two years.
+He was the project lead and main programmer for an application that tracks undocumented immigrants across several datasets.
+The application was presented to the Secretary of the Department of Homeland Security and was used at the Office of Immigration Statistics.